Skip to main content

 What to eat and drink: Throughout the year, each village hosts its own fiesta, piling picnic tables with the best food Guam has to offer.
 Though this celebration of life and blessings comes once a year, the food is available year round, if you know where to look.
 The island’s starch of choice is rice, or on special occasions, red rice.
 Fiesta plate specials often include lemon-marinated kelaguen, soy sauce-soaked BBQ and cups of local finadene.

 For quick bites, check out the mom ‘n’ pop stores for empanadas and musubi, or road side fruit stands for local mangos, calamansi, and sweet corn.
-The Guam Guide readers have voted Meskla the best place for CHamoru food and Proa the best place for BBQ.
+See our Eating Local section For more places and ways to enjoy the local fare.

 Listen to: “Maloffan I Pakyo” by Microchild, “Ginen Marianas” written by Joe Garrido Crutch, and “No Breaks” by the John Dank Show, “HOT” by Pia Mia, “Midnight” by Jason J, “Mångge' Hao” by Micah Manaitai.